kevinwuhoo/ui-styleguides/README.md

 # UI Styleguides

+Back when I started this, design systems and styleguides were an up-and-coming concept.
+They're very commonplace now.
+I'll leave this repo as a historical marker but won't be upating it in the future.

 A curated list of UI styleguides deployed to [http://kevinwuhoo.github.io/ui-styleguides/](http://kevinwuhoo.github.io/ui-styleguides/).
 Selected styleguides contain some combination of Design Patterns, Icons, UI & JS Components, UI Components.

 * [Disqus](https://disqus.com/pages/style-guide/) - UI Components, Icons